FACTION BRIEF

 The Mira Okonkwo Case

 A progressing Seeker is a research asset.
-Nexus pays well for information.
+Nexus pays well for information about approaching breakthroughs.
 Some Seekers have been extracted, studied, and never seen again.

 The Silence

 The Silence waits at the edge of expanded awareness.
 Viktor Azarov learned this lesson catastrophically.
-One misstep and it notices you.
+The Seekers' path leads near the Silence—one misstep and it notices you.

 The Failed

 Not all failures are peaceful.
 The Twins lure new Seekers into their corrupted sector.
-The Obsessed's empty body attracts those who think they can succeed where she didn't.
+The Obsessed's empty body in the Helix facility attracts those who think they can succeed where she didn't.

 Themselves

-Most failures come from internal flaws: impatience, greed, fear, attachment, hubris.
+Most Seeker failures come from internal flaws: impatience, greed, fear, attachment, hubris.
 The path tests character as much as capability.
+The enemy is usually sitting behind your own eyes.

 What Seekers Are Not